SECP Launches Dedicated Facilitation Desk For Section 42 Licensing Applications - UrduPoint

 SECP Launches Dedicated Facilitation Desk For Section 42 Licensing Applications

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Apr, 2025) The Securities and Exchange Commission of Pakistan (SECP) has established a dedicated Licensing Facilitation Desk for providing regulatory facilitation, ease of doing business and market development.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Apr, 2025) The Securities and Exchange Commission of Pakistan (SECP) has announced the establishment of a dedicated Licensing Facilitation Desk at its Head Office, in line with its commitment to regulatory facilitation, ease of doing business, and market development.

-This initiative aims to assist applicants seeking licenses under Section 42 of the Companies Act, 2017, by providing hands-on guidance, analyzing applications for completeness on the spot, and minimizing unnecessary delays in the licensing process.
+This initiative aims to assist applicants seeking licenses under Section 42 of the Companies Act, 2017, by providing hands-on guidance, analyzing applications for completeness on the spot, and minimizing unnecessary delays in the licensing process, said a press release issued here.

-To further streamline the application process, the SECP has introduced a standardized email address, [email protected], which will serve as a single point of contact for all applications, said a press release.
+To further streamline the application process, the SECP has introduced a standardized, which will serve as a single point of contact for all applications and related correspondence pertaining to Section 42 company licenses.

 This centralized communication channel is designed to enhance efficiency and ensure timely responses to stakeholder inquiries.